dogoodbenice/sketches/README.md

-Hello, this is a collection of interactive sketches made with [P5.js](https://p5js.org/).
+Hello, this is a collection of interactive sketches.
 Latest at the bottom.
 Return [home](https://logikblok.github.io/).

 1. [Hello](https://logikblok.github.io/sketches/hello/)